Camino Route Overviews: Camino Francés

 How to Get Onto the Camino Francés

-However you get there, it's a feat to get to the Camino Francés from North America.
+Whichever routing you take, it’s a feat to get to the Camino Francés from North America.
 The most popular international gateways for the Francés are Paris, Madrid, Barcelona or Porto.

 How to Get to St. Jean Pied de Port, France